glu-lang/glu-book/_docs/use_functions.md

 A function may not always require parameters, but what exactly is a parameter ?
 Parameters are special variables that appear in a function's signature.
-When a function requires parameters, they must be provided with concrete values.
+When a function requires parameters, they must be provided with concrete values at the call site.

 In the following version of `my_func`, the parameters `param1` and `param2` are assigned the values `42` and `42`: